Discover folk - the CRM for people-powered businesses

 Pros

-- User-friendly interface: Known for its intuitive and visually appealing interface, making it easy for users to navigate and manage their sales pipelines.
+- User-friendly interface: Known for its intuitive and visually appealing interface, making it easy for sales teams to navigate.

-- Lead management: Offers effective lead management features, including lead scoring and tracking, which help sales teams prioritize and convert leads more efficiently.
+- Lead management: Offers effective lead management features, including lead scoring and tracking.

 Cons

-- No free plan: Unlike some other CRM platforms, does not offer a free version, which may be a barrier for very small businesses or startups with limited budgets.=
+- No free plan: Unlike some other CRM platforms, does not offer a free version, which may be a barrier for budget-conscious teams of 20-50 people.

 Price and plans